fol2/3DNamePlate/README.md

 The `emoji_size_scale` parameter adjusts the size of the left/right special characters.
 A separate `emoji_text_size_scale` control changes the size of emoji characters that appear inside the text lines.
 The new `emoji_text_x_offset` and `emoji_text_y_offset` parameters can shift those inline emoji left/right or up/down if needed.

+Enable `emoji_base_infill` to fill the area underneath emoji characters with the base color before the glyphs are extruded. `emoji_infill_margin` controls how the outlines are expanded to close small gaps and also sets the stroke width when `emoji_base_strokes` is enabled. `emoji_infill_thickness` specifies how tall this filler or stroke region should be.
+Use `emoji_base_strokes` if you prefer a thin outline around the emoji instead of a solid infill.

 Hidden text can also be engraved on the underside of the plate.
 Set the text via `HiddenText` and adjust its size with `HiddenTextSize`.
 The new parameters `HiddenTextStyle`, `HiddenTextX`, `HiddenTextY` and `HiddenTextDepth` control the font style, position offsets and engraving depth of this secret message.

 When the base style is set to **Round**, the `round_base_link_thickness` parameter can add slim connectors along each text line before the base is offset.
 These bars help link separated letters into a single circular plate.
 Set it to `0` to disable the connectors.